How to grow your Instagram account in 2026

 Bring people to your page as you post

-Before and after posting – interact with your follower’s posts.
+Before and after posting – interact with your followers’ posts.
 For me, a lot of people I follow are also my followers, so I just go through my home feed.
-Now the “Following” feed is a fantastic tool to utilize as you can interact with the people that posted most recently first!

 Like others’ content, leave meaningful comments (not one-word or single-emoji comments) and make the creators want to visit your page in return.
-This will boost your newest post as both the creators you commented on as well as their photo viewers might spot your comment and visit your account.
+This will boost your newest post as both the creators you commented on, as well as their photo viewers, might spot your comment and visit your account.

 Post regularly

-Growing your account on Instagram requires regular work.
-Ever since I’ve had this account, I have always posted regularly.
-This doesn’t mean posting daily rather than posting on a predictable schedule.
-For more than four years I posted every single day.
-As I started to feel that I cannot handle as many new posts – I switched to sharing three new photos a week (Monday, Wednesday, Saturday) and two reels (Tuesday, Friday).
+For more than four years, I posted every single day.
+As I started to feel that I cannot handle as many new posts, I switched to sharing three new photos a week (Monday, Wednesday, Saturday) and two reels (Tuesday, Friday).
+I’ve been keeping this schedule ever since.

 Build your profile